-To remember them think of 'Green Buses Drive Fast Always'.
-The bass or F clef used to have lines across which has been replaced by 2 dots, showing us exactly where F is on the stave.
+Think of "Green Buses Drive Fast Always" The bass or F clef used to have lines across which has been replaced by 2 dots, showing us exactly where F is on the stave.

 The key signature of the piano music